needle-mirror/com.unity.2d.animation/Documentation~/SpriteVis.md

-## Context Menu options
+## Context menu options

-There are context menu options available from the Visibility panel to create Categories and Labels based on the groups and layer names of the Sprites.
+There are context menu options available from the Visibility panel to create Categories and Labels based on the imported groups and layer names of the Sprites.
 Open the context menu by right-clicking the row of the Sprite or Group you want to convert to a Category.

 ![](images/image_6.png)